Why Is Sleep Important?

 time to time, for example with babysitting while you nap.
 If you would

-like support you can also contact
+like support you can also

-me, I'm always happy to advise.
+contact me, I'm here to help.

-The answer to the Why
+The answer to the

-Is Sleep Important? question is in all of the above.
+question is in all of the above.

 The best tip I can give is to keep the importance in

 the back of your mind, but do not over-emphasize.
-Simple as it may seem, keeping a
+Simple as it may seem, keeping

-relaxed
+a relaxed attitude

-attitude will help both you and your little one get more rest.
+will help both you and your little one get more rest.

 Resources

-[1] Sleep and physical growth in infants during the first 6 months Tikotzky L, De Marcas G, Har-Toov J. et al. - Journal of Sleep Research, 2009. doi: 10.1111/j.1365-2869.2009.00772.x.
+[1] Sleep and physical growth in infants during the first 6 months Tikotzky L, De Marcas G, Har-Toov J. et al. - Journal of Sleep Research , 2009. doi: 10.1111/j.1365-2869.2009.00772.x.

 Baby waking every hour?